-Students who wish to be considered for admission to the CLS, Biotechnology Option program must present credentials matching the following guidelines: All students must submit a high school transcript or G.E.D., including one year each of biology and chemistry and two years of algebra with grades of "C" or better within the last five years (equivalent courses taken in college are acceptable substitutes).
+Students who wish to be considered for admission to the CLT, Biotechnology Option program must present credentials matching the following guidelines: All students must submit a high school transcript or G.E.D., including one year each of biology and chemistry and two years of algebra with grades of "C" or better within the last five years (equivalent courses taken in college are acceptable substitutes).
 An interview with the Program Coordinator is required.

-All students must take placement tests in English, mathematics, and reading, and place above the developmental level prior to enrolling in CLS 101.
+All students must take placement tests in English, mathematics, and reading, and place above the developmental level prior to enrolling in CLT 101.

 Admission to the program is selective and completion of minimum requirements does not guarantee acceptance.
-Criteria such as completion of non-CLS courses, date of application and date of completion of minimum requirements may be used in the decision process.
+Criteria such as completion of non-CLT courses, date of application and date of completion of minimum requirements may be used in the decision process.

-Students are required to obtain a grade of "C" or higher in Science and CLS courses for progression in the program.
+Students are required to obtain a grade of "C" or higher in Science and CLT courses for progression in the program.
 Students are also required to purchase their own malpractice insurance, uniforms, and to provide their own transportation to and from practicum assignment.

-Suggested Sequence of f Courses Credits
+Suggested Sequence o f Courses Credits

 Freshman Year

 English 101 Composition 3

 Mathematics 104 Introduction to Statistics 3

 Biology 121 General Biology I 4

 Chemistry 110 Principles of Chemistry I 4

 English 102 Composition & Literature 3

 Biology 203 Microbiology 4

 Chemistry 111 Principles of Chemistry II 4

 Clinical Lab.
-Sc.
-101 Introduction to
+T. 101 Introduction to

-Clinical Laboratory Sciences I 2
+Clinical Laboratory Technology I 2

 Clinical Lab.
-Sc.
-102
+T. 102 Introduction to

-Clinical Laboratory Sciences II 2
+Clinical Laboratory Technology II 2

-Summer/Fall/Spring Session
+Summer/Fall/Spring g Session

 Clinical Lab.
-Sc.
-201 Laboratory Practicum I 4
+T. 201 Laboratory Practicum I 4

 Sophomore Year

 Chemistry 206 Biochemistry 4

-Mathematics 1 Elective 3-4
+Mathematics1 Elective 3-4

 Biology 212 Anatomy & Physiology I 4

 Biology 213 Anatomy & Physiology II 4

-Molecular Biotechniques 4
+Clinical Lab.
+T. 212 Molecular Biotechniques 4

-Special Problems in Natural Sciences 3
+Natural Science 225 Special Problems in Natural Sciences

-Clinical Lab Sc.
-213 Biotechnology Laboratory Seminar 3
+Clinical Lab T. 213 Biotechnology Laboratory Seminar 3

-Behavioral Science 2 3
+Behavioral Science 2 Elective 3

 Humanities Elective 3

 Total Credits 64 - 65